-is a structural engineering educator and consultant.
-He is a licensed engineer in Ontario and Quebec.
-Carl holds a BSc (1958) from Queens University, MSc (1960) from the University of Illinois, and a PhD (1963) from the University of Waterloo, in addition to diplomas from Université de Montreal (1979), and McGill University (1980).
-His academic career started as a Lecturer at University College at London University (1963-1965), and came back to Canada as an Assistant Professor (1965-1971), Associate Professor (1978-1982), and Professor (1978-1982) at McGill University.
-He then moved on to become a Professor of Structural Engineering at Polytechnic Institute of New York in Brooklyn in 1982, in which he was also the head of the Department of Civil and Environmental Engineering 1982-1985.
-Among the leadership positions he held, Carl was the President of Montreal Structural Engineers, Chairman of the Canada Masonry Research Council, fellow of the Canadian Society of Civil Engineers and its Chairman in 1978-1979 (Montreal Section), and the American Society of Civil Engineers winning the State of the Art award in 1988.
-He currently lives in Dundas, Ontario.
+Carl Turkstra (1936-2022) was a structural engineering educator and consultant.
+He was a licensed engineer in Ontario and Quebec.
+Carl held a BSc (1958) from Queens University, MSc (1960) from the University of Illinois, and a PhD (1963) from the University of Waterloo, in addition to diplomas from Université de Montreal(1979) and McGill University (1980).
+His academic career started as a Lecturer at University College at London University (1963-1965).
+He came back to Canada as an Assistant Professor (1965-1971), Associate Professor (1978-1982), and Professor (1978-1982) at McGill University.
+He later became a Professor of Structural Engineering at Polytechnic Institute of New York in Brooklyn in 1982, in which he was also the head of the Department of Civil and Environmental Engineering from 1982-1985.
+Among the leadership positions he held, Carl was the President of MontrealStructural Engineers, Chairman of the Canada Masonry Research Council, fellow of the Canadian Society of Civil Engineers and its Chairman in 1978-1979 (Montreal Section), and the American Society of Civil Engineers, winning the State of the Art award in 1988.